kolecreates/kole/jsolite/README.md

 const todo = todos[i];
 // at
 const todoAt = todos.at(i);
-// slice clones* the section of the array data. bundb will not actually clone the data until a write operation is performed on the slice. read more about slices below. const todosSlice = todos.slice(...)
+// slice clones* the section of the array data. jsolite will not actually clone the data until a write operation is performed on the slice. read more about slices below. const todosSlice = todos.slice(...)
 // don't forget to cleanup!
 todosSlice.$drop()